Achraf Hakimi: Inter Milan

 On 2 July 2020, Hakimi signed for Serie A club Inter Milan on a five-year contract, with a reported fee of around €40 million.
 He made his debut on 26 September and provided an assist in a 4–3 win against Fiorentina in the Serie A. He scored his first goal for the club in the subsequent league game against Benevento, which Inter won 5–2.

 Paris Saint-Germain

 Hakimi signed for Ligue 1 club Paris Saint-Germain (PSG) on 6 July 2021 on a five-year contract.
 The transfer fee paid by PSG was reported by The Guardian to be an initial €60 million, potentially rising by €11 million in add-ons.
 Hakimi made his Ligue 1 debut on 7 August, playing the entire ninety minutes and scoring his first goal for the club against Troyes.
 He received his first red card in a 0–0 draw against Marseille on 24 August.
 On 22 September, Hakimi scored twice in a 2–1 victory against Metz.
 In his first season at PSG, he won a Ligue 1 title, his second league title in a row.

 On 14 February 2023, Hakimi was nominated for the 2022 FIFA FIFPRO World 11.
+On 19 September 2023, Hakimi scored a goal in a 2–0 victory against his former club Dortmund in the 2023–24 UEFA Champions League, thus earning a spot on the UEFA's Team of Week.
+On 1 November 2023, Hakimi was nominated for the 2023 African Footballer of the Year by CAF.
+On 24 October 2024, Hakimi along with his international teammate Soufiane Rahimi, were nominated for the 2024 African Footballer of the Year award.

+On 8 February 2025, Hakimi extended his contract with Paris Saint-Germain until 2029.
+On 7 May 2025, Hakimi scored PSG's second goal in a 2–1 win over Arsenal in the second leg of the Champions League semi-final, securing their place in the final for the second time in the competition's history.
+On 24 May, he netted a goal in a 3–0 win over Reims in the Coupe de France final.
+On 31 May, he opened the scoring in the Champions League final, contributing to a dominant 5–0 victory over his former club Inter Milan, becoming PSG’s first Champions League final goalscorer.
+He became the second Moroccan to play a European Cup/Champions League final (after Hajry Redouane in 1988 with Benfica), the first Moroccan (and seventh African) to score in a European Cup/Champions League final, and the second Moroccan ever (after Ayoub El Kaabi in the 2024 Europa Conference League final) to score in an UEFA club competition final.
+Hakimi's performances across the season led to him emerging as a contender for the 2025 Ballon d'Or.